Are Hot Water Heater Blankets Worth the Cost?

 Begin by checking the owner’s manual for your water heater.
 Some newer models specifically recommend that you do NOT use a heater blanket.
 If your manual doesn’t mention blankets or you’ve lost the manual (someone please tell me that I’m not the only homeowner who doesn’t have his manual!) there’s a simple test you can do.
 Just place your hand on the outside of the heater.
 If it’s warm to your touch a blanket will save you money.

 Is it possible to calculate how much money you’ll save?
 Well, theoretically yes.
 But unless you’re related to a grad student in advanced mathematics it’s probably not worth the effort.
 There are quite a few variables that will effect the answer.
 How much you pay for energy.
 How quickly your heater loses temperature.
 How efficient your water heater is in turning energy into hot water.
 How much hot water your family uses.
 Are there periods during the day when no water is being used?
-Remember, we’re only talking about an investment of $25 or less.
+Remember, we’re only talking about an investment of $50 or less (you can compare hot water heater blanket prices here).
 We really don’t need sophisticated payback analysis here!

 A Simple Trick for Determining the Need for a Hot Water Heater Blanket